 Practical information: when traveling to Long Island and Brier Island you will be taking two beautiful ferry rides (Petit Passage and Grand Passage).
 Please be aware that at this time only cash payment is accepted on either ferry, the current return fare is $7,- per car (you pay on the way there, no charge for the return trip).
 For scheduling details, please see the provincial ferries website.

-Nestled on the west side of the Annapolis Basin is the community of Digby.
-Settled in 1783 by United Empire Loyalist the area contains diverse environments with inland rivers and lakes accessible via Kejimkujik National Park and National Historic Site.
-There are miles of coastline along the Fundy Shore, by way of Digby Neck and Islands, providing some of the best whale watching tours around.
+Nestled on the west side of the Annapolis Basin is the Town of Digby.
+Settled in 1783 by United Empire Loyalists, the Digby Area contains diverse environments with inland rivers, lakes and coastal vistas.
+There are kilometres of coastline along the Fundy Shore, by way of Digby Neck and Islands, providing some of the best whale watching tours around.
 Artists and crafts people are abundant throughout quaint villages that reflect a time gone by.
-The Town of Digby is known for its world famous Digby Scallops an eating experience that is a must while staying in the area.
+The Town of Digby is known for its world famous Digby Scallops, an eating experience that is a must while staying in the area.
 Like the Bay of Fundy itself, it is “phenomenal”.